-We have seen many users are switching from the Mail app to the official Gmail app due to lack of restrictions and not complete features like Attach photos to email or send an email with large file attachments during composing new Mail compare to plain HTML embedded or Text.
-By the way, through the Apple mail app, you can’t send files Attachments in an email on iOS was not easy but after iOS, the mail app becomes much useful than ever before because of possible to Add attachments to Mail on Apple native mail App.
+We have seen many users switching from the Mail app to the official Gmail app due to the lack of restrictions and incomplete features like Attaching photos to email or sending an email with large file attachments while composing new Mail compared to plain HTML embedded or Text.
+By the way, through the Apple mail app, but after iOS, the mail app becomes much more useful than ever before because of possible of adding attachments to Mail on Apple native mail App.

 So today, here I’ll teach you how to add a file in iPhone mail.
-Learn steps by step guide to prepare yourself to send an email with attachments with an Apple iOS device.
+Learn a step-by-step guide to sending an email with attachments with an Apple iOS device.

-Note: you can only add a file in the mail attachment from the iCloud drive, now the iCloud drive is a default app on your device’s home screen.
-Now, iCloud Drive switch into the new Files app in iOS.
+Note: you can only add a file in the mail attachment from the iCloud drive; now, the iCloud drive is a default app on your device’s home screen.
+Now, iCloud Drive switches to the new Files app in iOS.

 Apple’s mail app is a common app for checking out all mail services (Gmail, iCloud Mail, Third Party mail from your domain)